 - Load your website that integrates with OneSignal’s SDK and requests for the notification permission.
 You would need to click on the notification icon and grant permissions.

 - Go to the customer profile in Blueshift.
-You should see the onesignal_webpush_id in the Custom attributes section.
+You should see the onesignal_webpush_id in the Custom attributes section if you are using device-centric data model.
+If you are using user-centric data model you should onesignal_id in the Custom attributes section

 Comments